-It is possible to choose four A levels initially (but necessary to indicate which is the fourth choice).
-This will enable pupils to keep their options open a little longer, although most pupils ultimately settle upon three A level subjects early in the Lower Sixth.
-The exception to this is pupils studying Further Mathematics, which is studied in the Upper Sixth, with the A level in Mathematics completed in the Lower Sixth.
+It is possible to choose four A Levels initially but pupils must indicate which is their fourth choice.
+This will enable pupils to keep their options open a little longer, although most ultimately settle upon three A Level subjects early in Year 12.
+The exception to this is pupils studying Further Mathematics: these pupils complete their A Level in Mathematics in Year 12 before moving on to the Further Mathematics course in Year 13.